skupperproject/skupper-operator/README.md

 Skupper Operator is also available on [OperatorHub.io](https://operatorhub.io/operator/skupper-operator).

-If the `Community Operators` catalog is available in your cluster, you can install the Skupper Operator by visiting the link above and clicking the `Install` button, following the respective instructions (only for Kubernetes).
+If the `Community Operators` catalog is available in your cluster, you don't need to install an extra catalog.

-This procedure installs the Skupper Operator at cluster level (watching all namespaces).

-Usually to install the latest published version of the Skupper Operator on Kubernetes (only), run:
+To install the latest published version of the Skupper Operator on a Kubernetes cluster where OLM is installed, run:

 ```shell
 kubectl create -f https://operatorhub.io/install/skupper-operator.yaml
 ```

+This procedure installs the Skupper Operator at cluster level (watching all namespaces).

-Verify it is up and running executing:
+Verify the Skupper Operator is running by executing:

 ```shell
 kubectl get csv -n operators
 ```

-If you want to install it to a single namespace, follow the `Installing on Minikube` or `Installing on OpenShift` sections.
+If you want to install the Skupper Operator in a single namespace, follow the `Installing on Minikube` or `Installing on OpenShift` sections below.

 Otherwise, after the operator has been installed from OperatorHub.io, you can skip the following sections and go straight to [Creating a new skupper site](#creating-a-new-skupper-site)